sun-umn/NCVX_Documentation/intro.rst

 produces meaningful results when other carefully crafted solvers fail.
 However, several limitations of GRANSO preclude its potential broad deployment by general users:

-	1. It only allows vector variables but not matrices or tensors, while the latter two are common computational units in modern optimization problems such as machine/deep learning.
+	(1) It only allows vector variables but not matrices or tensors, while the latter two are common computational units in modern optimization problems such as machine/deep learning.

-	2. The default MATLAB quadratic programming solver struggles to scale up to medium- to large-scale problems, which is a bottleneck for scalability.
+	(2) The default MATLAB quadratic programming solver struggles to scale up to medium- to large-scale problems, which is a bottleneck for scalability.

-	3. GRANSO requires deriving analytic subgradients for the objective and constraint functions, which is challenging and even infeasible, especially in deep learning.
+	(3) GRANSO requires deriving analytic subgradients for the objective and constraint functions, which is challenging and even infeasible, especially in deep learning.

-	4. MATLAB that GRANSO is written in is a proprietary programming language and entails considerable license fees for researchers and developers.
+	(4) MATLAB that GRANSO is written in is a proprietary programming language and entails considerable license fees for researchers and developers.

-	5. GRANSO is not able to take the full advantage of modern massively parallel hardware.
+	(5) GRANSO is not able to take the full advantage of modern massively parallel hardware.

-Thus, we tackled the severe limitations of GRANSO, and built a user-friendly and scalable python numerical optimization package called \texttt{NCVX} by revamping several key components of GRANSO and translating it into Python.
+Thus, we tackled the severe limitations of GRANSO, and built a user-friendly and scalable python package called NCVX by revamping several key components of GRANSO and translating it into Python.
 Our main contributions are described in the following sections.

 Key Features
 ------------------

 Below are the key features that makes the NCVX package scalable and user-friendly:

-	**Tensor Input** NCVX allows the usage of tensor optimization variables, which is represented in a dictionary structure, where the the key is the name of variables (e.g., x_0,x_1), and the corresponding values are the dimension of tensors (e.g., $[3,32,32],[2,2]$).
+	**Tensor Input** NCVX allows the usage of tensor optimization variables, which is represented in a dictionary structure, where the the key is the name of variables (e.g., x,y), and the corresponding values are the dimension of tensors (e.g., [3,32,32],[2,2]).

 	**QP solvers** We replaced the MATLAB builtin quadratic solver with the OSQP package.
 The OSQP package is a great alternative to MATLAB’s slow quadratic solver,  and has consistently and significantly outperformed popular commercial solvers in terms of speed and scalability.

-	**Automatic Differentiation** We built the package based on PyTorch which allow automated differentiation.
+	**Automatic Differentiation** We build the package based on PyTorch which allow automated differentiation.
 This could remove the pain of deriving analytic subgradients and avoid potential calculation and implementation mistakes.
+More importantly, the auto-differentiation is crucial when obtaining analytic gradients is almost impossible in deep learning problems with complicated function forms.

 	**GPU acceleration** NCVX enables highly optimized and parallelizable matrix/tensor computations that take the full advantage of modern massively parallel hardware, e.g., GPUs, by using PyTorch Framework.

-	**Modified Core Algorithms** We modified the BFGS-SQP algorithm by enabling re-scaling searching direction and backtracking line search method, which are commonly used in solving deep learning problems.

-Current Limitations
+	**Dependencies** NCVX itself and its all dependencies are open-source, thus no proprietary software is required to use it.

+Future Plan
 ----------------------------------
-1. Stochastic algorithm not allowed.

-2. No validators for some user provided inputs, such as LBFGS settings, nn_model and device.
+Despite NCVX has many powerful features, we would like to further improve it by adding several useful features:

+	1. **SR1** SR1 could help overcome saddle points and condition issues

+	2. **Stochastic Algorithm** A stochastic version algorithm will be used in NCVX for better scalability, since the memory constraint is the bottleneck in solving large scale machine/deep learning problems.

+	3. **Conic Programming** Semidefinite programming (SDP), which is a special case of conic optimization problem, is important for machine learning, kernel-machines and SVMs.

+	4. **Min-Max Optimization** Minimax optimization is an important technique in machine learning problems, such as generative adversarial networks (GAN) and multi-agent reinforce learning.

 Update Logs
 -----------------